GoogleCloudPlatform/community/tutorials/gke-guestbook.md

 description: Use Google Kubernetes Engine to deploy a guestbook application with Redis and PHP.
 author: jscud
 tags: Kubernetes
-date_published: 2019-07-28
+date_published: 2019-07-31
 ---

-# Google Kubernetes Engine quickstart

-## Create a guestbook with Redis and PHP
+# Google Kubernetes Engine quickstart: Create a guestbook with Redis and PHP

 <walkthrough-alt>
 Take the interactive version of this tutorial, which runs in the Google Cloud Platform (GCP) Console: